There are some different options when mounting a defense for a DWI charge.

 Involuntary Intoxication – when somebody has consumed alcohol without his or her knowledge.
 Spiked drinks would be an example of this, or even the side effect of certain medications.

 Of course each state varies with their DUI laws.
 Therefore, it’s important to go to a lawyer that specializes with DWI law.
-Luckily, you don’t have to look too far with the Southern Oaks Law team.
+Luckily, you don’t have to look too far with the Southern Oaks Law Firm team.
 DWI attorney Taylor Fontenot knows the specifics of Louisiana’s local DWI laws.
 Contact Taylor today and know you are getting sympathy and strength as well as competency and expertise.